samarpan-rai/samarpan-rai.github.io/_posts/2020-02-22-hackathon-lessons.md

 layout: page
 title:  "3 tips to improve your next Data Science Hackathon performance"
-subtitle: "Lessons learnt from hackathons"
+subtitle: "Lessons learnt from hackathons" description : I love hackathons because they are fun and intense events but sadly I have never won one.
+In this blog, I share some of my reflects from the past hackathons.
 date:   2020-02-22 08:56 +0100
 categories: ["data-science"]
 ---